 With studies showing that the coronavirus can cause gastrointestinal symptoms, patients have even more reason to take nausea, vomiting and prolonged diarrhea seriously, doctors say.

-Here are six symptoms you should never ignore and what they may mean.
+Here are 10 symptoms you should never ignore and what they may mean.

-“Don’t wait for a cough or shortness of breath to get tested for COVID” if you have diarrhea, nausea/vomiting or abdominal pain that lasts more than a day, says Spiegel, who is also editor-in-chief of the American Journal of Gastroenterology.
+“Don’t wait for a cough or shortness of breath to get tested for COVID” if you have diarrhea, nausea/vomiting or abdominal pain that lasts more than a day, Spiegel says.

 “One bout of diarrhea may not mean anything,” Spiegel says.
 “But if you’re having three or four per day and it is going on two days and you have no history of diarrhea, it’s a good idea to talk to your doctor, whether we’re in a pandemic or not.”